+'''

 report (self, output=<io.TextIOWrapper name='<stdout>' mode='w' encoding='UTF-8'>)

+'''

 Report the counts, timings and messages from the sections.
 Sections are reported in the order that the names were supplied in the constructor.
-The counts, timings and messages are reported in the order that they are added to the sections.
-The output can be written to anything that supports a write method, e.g. a file or the console (default).
-The output is intended to in markdown format output [stream] file or console stream - anything that support write - where the output will be written set_total_time (self, value, section=None)
+The counts, timings and messages are reported in the order that they are added to the sections The output can be written to anything that supports a write method, e.g. a file or the console (default) The output is intended to in markdown format output [stream] file or console stream - anything that support write - where the output will be written value [float] Time in seconds to complete the solver section section [string or class] Section which to set the total_time for If None given, the total_time for complete solve is set